Manual Tracing

 Python

-For auto-instrumented libraries, or when using @trace_function decorator, trace() method with with context manager or callbacks, exceptions are automatically recorded.
+For auto-instrumented libraries, or when using the @trace_function decorator, the trace() method with a with context manager, or callbacks, exceptions are automatically recorded.
 For other cases, use Span.add_exception.

 Recording metrics